 These recreational water illnesses are very serious and should not be taken lightly.

 Illnesses contracted in recreational water facilities can be fatal in some cases.

 There are four main disease causing organisms that are a serious threat to all water safety.
 Not because the water in your facility looks clean and clear, means that it is safe for swimmers!
 The micro organisms that render our swimming pools and spas unsafe are as follows:

-The safety of your water is now compromised as well as the safety of your bathers.
+The safety of your water is now compromised as well as the safety of your swimmers.
 Enteric pathogens can infect swimmers that may ingest the water in your swimming pool or spa.
-Many of the infections that are related to swimming pools, occur because of the lack of sufficient chlorine or other disinfectant in the water.
+Many of the infections that are related to swimming pools, occur because of the lack of sufficient chlorine or other disinfectant in the water for sanitation.

-Earlier I mentioned the four main micro organisms that are the major cause of swimming pool outbreaks.
+Earlier I mentioned the four main micro organisms that are the major cause of swimming pool outbreaks or contamination.
 We will now look at each one of these germs more closely.
-The first up is Cryptosporidium parvum.
-This bacteria is sometimes referred to as "crypto" for short.
-It is the most common of all the micro organisms that cause swimming pool outbreaks.
+The first up is Cryptosporidium Parvum.
+This bacteria is sometimes referred to as "Crypto" for short.
+It is the most common of all the micro organisms that cause swimming pool water contamination.

 This parasite is what we call a protozoon and it is very resistant to chlorine.
 This germ can remain active in your pools and spas for several days.
 It don't matter if your chlorine and/or other disinfectants are at normal levels.
 There are two stages to this protozoon parasite.
 The first stage is directly related to gastroenteritis.